India's coal-to-gas dream takes baby steps

 But under India's current coal policies, experts say, producers will not be able to plug the shortfall.

-State-run Coal India (COAL.NS), which accounts for about 80 percent of the country's output, aims to produce 464 million tonnes in 2012/13, and has already scaled down output target to 440 million tonnes in 2011/12.
+State-run Coal India, which accounts for about 80 percent of the country's output, aims to produce 464 million tonnes in 2012/13, and has already scaled down output target to 440 million tonnes in 2011/12.

 Coal India is still to come up with any concrete gasification plans.